gmac/schema-stitching-handbook/computed-fields/README.md

 _In general, computed fields are most appropraite when:_

-- A service holds foreign keys without their associated type information (i.e. a service knows an ID but doesn't know its type).
+- A service holds foreign keys without their associated type information (i.e.: a service knows an ID but doesn't know its type).
 In these cases, the keys can be sent to a remote service to be resolved into typed objects.
 - A service manages a collection of bespoke GraphQL types that are of no concern to the rest of the service architecture.
 In such cases, it may make sense to encapsulate the service by sending external types _in_ for data rather than releasing its types _out_ into the greater service architecture.

 _However, computed fields have several distinct disadvantages:_